michael-a-davis/Tiny-Town/README.md

 ### Version 0.6
 Added a tree tool with a single tree texture.
 Plan to add more textures in the future for random generation.

+### Version 0.7
+Added a water tool to craft riverways.
+Currently pondering ways to expand the neighbor array to account for diagonal neighbors in addition to orthogonal ones to allow for double-wide paths and waterways.
+The number of possible combination of eight variables proves to be challenging in terms of scope.
+256 cases versus 16 with the current model.